 They give you a way to escape the mid-day heat.

 They provide relief at night, but they also offer you comfort when the sun is strongest.

-The coolest times during a hot heatwave are in the early mornings and late evenings.
+The coolest times during a hot heatwave are early mornings and late evenings.
 These are the best times for hiking, fishing, or even a canoeing adventure.

 When purchasing the best tent with an AC port, what features to look for?

 Make sure the air con opening has the right size or can be adjusted

 Before you buy a tent with an AC port, find out the type and size of your air-conditioning unit.
 For example, the framing of window units of a 5,000 BTU comes in standard-size bunches by 16 inches.
 But, larger units may not be ideal for camping.
 It’s easier to have everything compact and more convenient to carry.

 The AC port sizes usually allow .5 to 1 inch on each side to fit your device and adjust.
 This wiggle room will enable you to move your unit in with ease.
 You don’t want to worry about ripping your tent during this process.

 Other tent models have an elastic band or mesh sheet to seal your cooling unit.
 You will need to fill in the gaps before turning on your AC.
 These gaps will let hot air in, and you won’t be able to cool your tent.